kfaizan0496/TestingBaba/README.md

 1. **Sprint backlog:-**Work which is remaining into the particular sprint known as sprint backlog.

 ## what is Burn Up and Burn Down
-1. **Burn Up:-**Work which has been completed shown as Burn Up chart.
+1. **Burn Up** Work which has been completed shown as Burn Up chart.
-1. **Burn Down:-**.Work which has remaining to be completed shown as Burn Down chart.
+1. **Burn Down** Work which has remaining to be completed shown as Burn Down chart.

 ## What is Velocity ??